You have made the decision to start a business but you don’t have an idea where to start (pun intended).

 - Who are your competitors?

 A business plan helps you figure out where your company is going, how it will overcome any potential difficulties and what you need to sustain it.
-A full guide to writing your plan can be found here, and when you’re ready to put pen to paper, these free templates can help.
+Learn how to write a business plan and when you’re ready to put pen to paper, these free templates can help.

 4. Access your Finances